 A fixed price divorce operates in the same way as any other divorce work done by a solicitor, but the fee you pay for the divorce is fixed upfront.
 It can be used for all divorces, and whilst some are complex emotionally, the process itself is rather simple.
 That said, additional challenges, such as financial settlements or arrangements for any children, whilst not forming part of the divorce process itself, are part of the overall settlement picture and it is often better to get those issues nailed down before obtaining the Decree Absolute.

 If, during the course of your initial interview, a solicitor finds elements that are too complicated for a fixed fee divorce, they will usually advise you and agree a way forward, such as using a blended fee structure, where more straightforward parts of the divorce are dealt with under a fixed fee, with more complex work done under an hourly rate service for example.
-That said, most divorces in England and Wales are not contested, in fact, 99% of all divorces move forward undefended.

 Do all firms have to offer fixed fee divorce?